Success & Failure Choices

 Dr. Alfred Blalock

 When a black male teenage carpenter’s assistant applied for a job in his laboratory, white Dr. Alfred Blalock was competence-minded about whom he hired.
-Vivien Thomas was young and had only a high school diploma, but his manner, interest, and meticulousness convinced Blalock that Thomas had the competence to be a surgical research technician at Vanderbilt University in Tennessee.
+Vivien Thomas was young and had only a high school diploma, but his purpose and perseverance convinced Blalock that Thomas had the competence to be a surgical research technician at Vanderbilt University in Tennessee.

 Johns Hopkins University